 In our eyes, this is one of the company's best features.
 Remember, just because you need this service today, that doesn't mean you'll need it in even a month's time.
 You don't want to be locked into an accounts receivable funding contract that won't make sense in the future.

-For young businesses with invoices, BlueVine is a great a fit for fast funding.
-This is assuming that you’ve done your homework, though.
-There may be better loan options that’d cost you less in the long run.
-But as long as you know that invoice factoring is the solution you’re looking for, you will likely have a good experience with BlueVine.
+For young businesses with invoices, BlueVine is a great fit for fast funding.
+This is assuming that you've done your homework, though.
+Be sure to do some research to find the best options out there for you and your business.
+There may be better loan options that'd cost you less in the long run.
+But as long as you know that invoice factoring is the solution you're looking for, you will likely have a good experience with BlueVine.